kubernetes/enhancements/keps/sig-api-machinery/4346-informer-metrics/README.md

 -->

 - [ ] Feature gate (also fill in values in `kep.yaml`)
-  - Feature gate name:
+  - Feature gate name: InformerMetrics
   - Components depending on the feature gate:
+    - components via client-go library
 - [ ] Other
   - Describe the mechanism:
   - Will enabling / disabling the feature require downtime of the control